mistakia/league/docs/constitution.md

 10. Releasing a player that was poached during the same Offseason will result in a Salary Cap penalty equal to the salary of the released poached player.
 Similarly, releasing a poached player during the same Regular Season will result in a Free Agent Auction Budget penalty equal to the salary of the released player or five dollars ($5), whichever is greater.
 The Commissioner may, in his discretion, levy any penalties available under Article III Subsection (3) if it is deemed the poach and subsequent release was done frivolously.

-11. At any time during the regular season, Manager’s may elect to designate practice squad players as protected.
-Protected practice squad players can not be activated, released or poached during the regular season.
-However, they can still be traded.
-Their protected status can not be reversed and will expire at the start of the offseason and thus is only in effect during the regular season.
+11. At any time during the Regular Season, Manager’s may elect to designate practice squad players as protected when a player has no outstanding poaching claim.
+Protected practice squad players can not be activated, released or poached during the Regular Season.
+They can only be traded.
+Traded players will arrive without a designation and can be designated in the future.
+A protected designation can not be reversed and will expire at the extension deadline the following Offseason.

 **Poaching.**

-10. Players on a PS may be poached by another team at any point for an extra $2 on their current contract.
+12. Players on a PS may be poached by another team at any point for an extra $2 on their current contract.
 The Manager of the PS player has 48 hours to promote the player to the active roster or lose that player.

+**Sanctuary Periods.**

+13. Poaching claims can not be submitted during the following Sanctuary Periods:

+(a) First twenty-four (24) hours of the Regular Season;

+(b) First twenty-four (24) hours a practice squad player is signed;

+(c) Free Agency Period;

 ## Article XV